 And I did exhort them then with all the feeling of a tender parent, that they would hearken to my words, that perhaps they would come to know what I knew about human reality—the Real Truth about who we are and why we exist.

-The “great and spacious building” represents the pride of this world and the value of money, success, honor, glory, education and the other things that you will come to think are worthy of life here upon Earth.
+The “great and spacious building” represents the pride of this world and the value of money, success, honor, glory, education and the other things that you will come to think are important to life here upon Earth.
 Your great-grandfather has followed the LDS/Mormon leader into this building, a place where the leaders of all religions and of all countries stand.
 The greatest thinkers and most successful business people known throughout history are also in this building.
 The building is the pride of the world and the wisdom thereof.

 Your Grandpa has not paid any attention to those in his life who point the finger of scorn at me and those few who are partaking of the fruit that my life has produced.